bioperl/bioperl.github.io/howtos/Glyphs.md

 To view the new glyph, save test_hourglass.pl under the filename test_hourglass_arrow.pl, and modify it to read as follows:

-'''Example 4.
-A script to exercise the hourglass_arrow glyph'''
+*Example 4.
+A script to exercise the hourglass_arrow glyph*

 ```perl